hacdias/hacdias.com/content/posts/2025/12/31/year-in-review/index.md

 ---
-title: "Year in Review '25"
+title: Year in Review '25
 date: 2025-12-31T14:48:02+01:00
 categories:
   - writings
 tags:
   - now
   - year in review
   - dutch
   - work
   - goals
 ---

 December has been a somewhat calmer month, which maybe is a good way to end such an eventful year.
 At the risk of [repeating myself](/2024/12/31/year-in-review/), I would say that 2025 has been a year full of change, new challenges and adventures.
 I am, generally, quite happy with how this year has developed: from moving to a new apartment, to getting a new job, to traveling.